verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] Who needs life savings anyways?
 - [ ] Stop worrying so much before you spontaneously combust.
 - [ ] Wow.
 What an incredible honor!
 - [ ] There are some things that I'm not good at.
-Telekenisis, taxes, Not crying at the end of tare zamin par.
+Telekenisis, taxes, Not crying at the end of tare zamin par, lockpicking, tax evasion
+- [ ]
 - [ ] This is so cheesy in the greatest way.
 - [ ] Gotta up the gorgeous quotient
 - [ ] I choose to listen to your actions more than your words.
 They are more honest